 But of all the songs, there are two that stand out the most, primarily for long time fans of the band.
 “When the World Explodes” seems like In Flames is trying to incorporate some Shoegaze or Progressive Metalcore a la Between the Buried and Me elements that work in the chorus for the most part.
 The astral effects against the aforementioned dark atmospheric backdrop works wonders, especially during the Electronica instrumental passage about three minutes and twenty seconds in.
 But then there’s the flat female vocals that join Anders lower singing that kill the performance as much as they simply sound bored and uninterested in being there, not counting the operatic pitch that erupts towards the end that is a nice surprise, but doesn’t make up for the rest.
 And then there’s “Paralyzed,” which just sounds like a recycled version of “The Quiet Place.”
 The Electronica effects at the start sound like a watered down version of that very song’s introduction, building up to toned down hooks, rattling bass guitar notes, and a radio friendly upbeat chorus that picks up the speed just enough to offer something a little more upbeat without really breaking the song’s natural progression.

 Siren Charms, or at least the Deluxe Digibook Edition, suffers from what is possibly the worst mastering the release could have ever gotten.
 The first two tracks sound atrocious to where you can’t help but wonder if these are the finished mastered versions given how some levels seem to be all over the place.
 However, by “Everything’s Gone,” the music does clean itself up, but remains just as muffled and low in volume as those two previous offerings.
 The only song that sounds right is “Siren Charms,” which will have you running to turn your speakers down immediately given how much louder and more crisp it is compared to the eleven others.
+If you want better speakers click here to see all the new high quality speakers.

 Upon reading a number of consumer related reviews on on-line retail stores, the audio found on this edition is due to some kind of manufacturing error.
 Considering the audio to the recent streams and music video greatly differs from the final product, I am inclined to believe this.
 If it’s true then this means this version of the album released in North America is largely faulty, an issue on Epic Record’s part for not minding the quality control side of their label.
 I have reached out to them for comment on this [and at the time of posting this review have not heard anything back since it was sent over one week ago] and will post if and when a reply is received.